 Once you choose the bidder for your outsourcing developing needs, it’s a good idea to discuss project milestones.
 Milestones will be points in the project where specific tasks need to be completed.
-The milestones can serve as goal posts, so you know where the project stands and so you don’t get nervous if your developer goes quiet for a few days while working your project.
+The milestones can serve as goal posts, so you know where the project stands and so you don’t get nervous if your developer goes quiet for a few days while working on your project.

-At a minimum, if you do not set milestones, establish a connect calendar, so the developer guarantees to get in touch with you on specific dates throughout the project to give you a full update on the project’s status.
-If you use UpWork, the site lets you set milestones, and release payments in increments as each of the milestones are completed.
+At a minimum, if you do not set milestones, then establish a connect calendar, so the developer guarantees to get in touch with you on specific dates throughout the project to give you a full update on the project’s status.
+If you use UpWork, the site lets you set milestones, and release payments in increments as each of the milestones is completed.

-An experienced developer might take the time to ask you for a project timeline breakdown, or they may not.
+An experienced developer might take the time to ask you for a project timeline breakdown, or he/she may not.
 It’s really up to you to push the idea of milestones and maintaining project schedule requirements.
 Just remember if you set your expectations, in the beginning, the developer will exactly know what you want and when you want it.